BlockchainCommons/GordianServer-macOS/README.md

 *GordianServer-macOS* is an early **Work-In-Progress**, so that we can prototype, discover additional requirements, and get feedback from the broader Bitcoin-Core Developer Community. ***It has not yet been peer-reviewed or audited.
 It is not yet ready for production uses.
 Use at your own risk.***

+## Prerequisites

+- macOS 10.10 Yosemite (not yet tested on versions older then Mojave but it should work)
+- ~320 GB of free space for a full mainnet node with txindex; or ~30 GB for a full testnet3 node; or substantially less if the full node is pruned.
+- In order to install *Bitcoin Core* and *Tor* on your behalf, *GordianServer-macOS* uses *Brew* and *XCode Command Line Tools*, these will be automatically downloaded and installed for you within the app using a popular well reviewed open sourced script called *Strap*, you can read more about *Strap* [here](https://github.com/MikeMcQuaid/strap/blob/master/README.md).
+In addition to installing *Brew* and *XCode Command Line Tools*, *Strap* also sets up your Macbook for best security practices; including full disc encryption with *FileVault*, enables *macOS Firewall* and disables *Java* for better security among others.

 ## Installation Instructions

 You must meet minimum OS and space requirements to install *GordianServer-macOS* on your Mac, as described below.